Equine Training and Management, Foundation Degree (Hadlow)

 Fees and funding

-Your time at university should be enjoyable, rewarding, and free of unnecessary stress.
-Planning your finances before you come to university can help to reduce financial concerns.
+We want your time at university to be enjoyable, rewarding, and free of unnecessary stress, so planning your finances before you come to university can help to reduce financial concerns.
 We can offer advice on living costs and budgeting, as well as on awards, allowances and loans.

 Some courses have additional costs associated with them, such as trips, clothing and materials.
 Students may also need to purchase some specialist equipment.